Successfully further educate digitally

 • Software Training

-The most successful long-term E-Learning concepts for companies use a mix of online and face-to-face, that is, Blended Learning.
+Most long-term successful E-Learning concepts for companies use a mix of online and in-person, i.e., Blended Learning.
 In the following paragraphs, we will present two good E-Learning examples from the practice of large companies:

 2. Digital Driver's License at NOSA

-The Deutsche Vermögensberatung offers more than 17,000 freelance financial advisors a variety of training and education programs in the form of virtual Blended Learning.
-High flexibility is a must for freelance consultants from different age groups, which is why DVAG relies on completely digital training.
+The Deutsche Vermögensberatung offers more than 17,000 freelance financial advisors a variety of training and further education opportunities in the form of virtual Blended Learning.
+High flexibility is a must for freelance advisors from various age groups, which is why DVAG relies on completely digital education.
 This consists of:

 • an Online Phase to acquire basic knowledge about the software and individual functions of the systems.
-These phases are meant to prepare for the active tasks in the face-to-face training.
+These phases are meant to prepare for active tasks in the in-person sessions.

-• a Face-to-Face Phase to deepen subject-specific topics in direct digital exchange with other learners.
-There are live workshops for specific content in regional groups.
+• a Presence Phase to deepen subject-specific topics in direct digital exchange with other learners.
+There are live workshops in regional groups on specific contents.

-Learners can always choose which learning format suits them better.
-After all, learning should fit all individuals and their preferences and daily routines.
+The learners can always choose which learning format suits them better.
+Learning should ultimately fit everyone and their individual preferences and daily routines.

-The concept is based on the Blended Learning Model "Reiher" and is structured as follows:
+The concept is based on the Blended Learning Model "Reiher" and is as follows:

-You can find the practical example of DVAG along with other examples in our e-book "Successful Blended Learning Concepts for Companies".
-Use the practical examples as a basis to develop your own concept for your application case!
+The practical example of DVAG can be found along with other examples in our E-Book "Successful Blended Learning Concepts for Companies".
+Use the practical examples as a basis to develop your own concept for your use case!

 Digital Driver's License at NOSA

-The digital driver's license of the Nord-East German Sparkassen Academy is an introductory course for all employees to build basic knowledge on digital topics.
+The digital driver's license of the Financial Group North-East German Savings Banks Academy is an introductory course for all employees to build basic knowledge of digital topics.
 This specifically means:

 • about 150 short learning units ("flashes")